How to Fix “Graphics Driver Crashed” Error on Valorant?

 how to fix valorant

-You can use Device Manager to roll back the graphics driver (see screenshot), but you can download an older version from the manufacturer if the Roll Back Driver option is greyed out.
+You can use the Device Manager to roll back the graphics driver (refer to the screenshot).
+If the Roll Back Driver option is greyed out, download an older version from the manufacturer’s website:

-Modify the numbers at the end of the link to correspond to the downloads you want to download.
+• AMD – Modify the numbers at the end of the link to download the desired version.

 how to fix valorant